Shakthivelms8/dp-420-cosmos-db-dev/instructions/09-sdk-queries.md

 1. Close the integrated terminal.

-## Iterate over the results of a SQL query using the SDK
+### Task 3: Iterate over the results of a SQL query using the SDK

 You will now use an asynchronous stream to create a simple-to-understand foreach loop over paginated results from Azure Cosmos DB.
 Behind the scenes, the SDK will manage the feed iterator and making sure subsequent requests are invoked correctly.